 You have to complete some given tasks and refer to as many as you can to join their fake website.
 In other words, cashload seeks to promote itself through the hard work of others in the name of being social influencers.
 So just you know, none of these is true, the people behind this website are scammers who work to steal your information and sell it to spammers.

 There are so many people out there who fall victim to scammers.
 This is because they are not well informed about these scam sites that have infested the internet.
 If you looked at the cashload website, you can easily be fooled into thinking they are a legitimate company.
 They are smart and did all they could to make it look convincing.
 However, if you dig deeper there is plenty to uncover.

 How does cashload.net work?

-In addition to the amount you apparently earn from signing up, there is the task wall and referrals.
-You are given a link through which you are supposed to invite others through social media platforms, emails and even text messages.
-Clicks on your link earn you $2 and sign ups as a result will make you up to $20.
+In addition to the amount you earn from signing up, there is the task wall and referrals.
+You are given a link through which you are supposed to invite others through social media platforms, emails, and even text messages.
+Clicks on your link earn you $2 and sign-ups, as a result, will make you up to $20.

 Since many of us want to earn some extra cash, we quickly fall for their tricks and only realize later that we were being scammed.
 For instance, you supposedly earn $25 just for signing up.
 They want you to trust them so they put it on your cashload account.

 Secondly, there is the task wall which is more like an online survey and CPA offers.
-Basically, when you successfully complete a given task the owner of the website is paid a commission.
-Take for instance, the ‘win $1000 Walmart shopping card of’ offer.
+When you complete a given task the owner of the website is paid a commission.
+Take, for instance, the ‘win $1000 Walmart shopping card of’ offer.
 The owner will be paid a commission of about $4.

 They supposedly pay you $20 for each one of the completed tasks.
 Something doesn’t add up here.
 If they are being paid a commission of about $4, how then are they going to pay you $20?
 Do the math and for sure you will realize all this is a lie.